cjbarber/ToolsOfTheTrade/README.md

 ##### Now

-I collected more data from Hacker News, AngelList and Quora, to make the 2014 (and hopefully beyond) version.
+I collected more data from Hacker News, AngelList and Quora, to make the 2015 (and hopefully beyond) version.

 It's hosted on GitHub for a reason!
 Please submit pull requests.

-##### I'd like to learn from you

-Do you like to talk?

- * Are you an employee of a well funded startup or larger company?
-[I'd like to ask you about your day and the software you use!](http://goo.gl/forms/1xl5zZpmim)

 ## The List